blowdart/AspNetAuthorizationWorkshop/README.md

 * Apply it to the `Home` controller using the `Authorize` attribute.
 * Run the app and ensure you can see the home page.
-* Experiment with the date of birth value to make authorization fail.
+* Experiment with the date of birth value (for example, make the year last year) to make authorization fail.
 Don't forget to set it back to a passing value before you move on.

 Step 6: Multiple handlers for a requirement
 ===========================================